Picking Uncle Sam's pockets, with Jetson Leder-Luis

 Occasionally the frauds are committed directly by currently serving government officials: see, for example, the decade-ago compromise of Yahoo.]

 The moral intuitions of the polity of the United States are complicated.
 There was an actor within capitalism, Citibank, which detected a large fraud ring operating in a particular location, I believe it was in California.
-This community of criminal actors overlapped with a local ethnic population – in that case the Albanians – and Citibank documented in writing that they were extremely annoyed at their loss rate within this criminal community, but referred to them as ‘the Albanians.’
-In doing so, that crossed the United States’, our intuition about what a bank is morally allowed to say, and Citibank ended up with an, I believe eight or nine figure settlement as a result of that action.
-[Patrick notes: $26 million.]
+This community of criminal actors overlapped with a local ethnic population–in that case the Armenians–and Citibank documented in writing that they were extremely annoyed at their loss rate within this criminal community, but referred to them as ‘the Armenians.’
+In doing so, that crossed the United States’ intuition about what a bank is morally allowed to say, and Citibank ended up with an, I believe eight or nine figure settlement as a result of that action.
+[Patrick notes: $26 million.
+I misspoke and said "Albanians" during the recording.]

 One of the tough things for government investigators and for private industry in interdicting this fraud is like, descriptively speaking, you know there are ex-KGB/FSB officers operating in Moscow who are attempting to take the United States government for a lot of money right now.
 You have to be aware of that fact, and you have to be able to say it to each other, including saying it to each other in places that are like available for open records requests.
 But you also can't use the wrong words in describing it.
 It became easier to say those words after the United States and Russia became more politically indisposed to each other due to the war in Ukraine… I'm getting very off topic at the moment.